-Staff will work through a series of stages with students when dealing with incidents and misbehaviour, unless the incident is very serious.
+Staff will work through a series of steps with students when dealing with incidents and misbehaviour, unless the incident is very serious.

-- Stage 1 → Use techniques to diffuse the situation such as moving into student space, checking understanding through personalisation strategies and appropriate humour to deescalate. - Stage 2 → Formal Warning if the disruptive behaviour continues then the student's receives a final verbal warning so that it is clear to the student that it has been issued.
-This cannot be earned back and should not be negotiated.

-Stage 3 → If the students persists in disrupting the lesson then the student should be sent to the Ready to Learn room where they will be met by the Behaviour team and engaged in reflective activities to help the student understand what has gone wrong and how behaviour may need to be modified in the future.
+- Step 1 → Use techniques to diffuse the situation such as moving into student space, checking understanding through personalisation strategies and appropriate humour to deescalate. - Step 2 → Formal Warning if the disruptive behaviour continues then the students receives a final verbal warning so that it is clear to the student that it has been issued.
+This cannot be earned back and should not be negotiated. - Step3 → If the students persists in disrupting the lesson then the student should be sent to the Ready to Learn room where they will be requested by the Behaviour team to engaged in reflective activities to help the student understand what has gone wrong and how behaviour may need to be modified in the future.

-Any student being sent to Ready to Learn will automatically receive a one hour detention which will usually take place on the same day as the offence as far as possible (refer to the RTL escalation process - Appendix 2).
+Any student being sent to Ready to Learn will automatically receive a detention which will usually take place on the following day as of the offence as far as possible (refer to the RTL escalation process - Appendix 2).